Jacktwist/roguelikedev-does-the-complete-roguelike-tutorial/README.md

 Rather than use Python and Libtcod, I've decided to use [Go](https://golang.org/) and [BearLibTerminal](http://foo.wyrd.name/en:bearlibterminal).
 I will also be updating a series of blog posts on my website [jeremyceri.se](http://jeremyceri.se) as each week progresses.
 I am using this project as an excuse to learn Go, and Bearlibterminal.

+I am blogging about the whole experience over at [jeremyceri.se](https://jeremyceri.se), if you're interested in following along.

 ## Build Instructions

 To build this project, first make sure you have Go installed and configured.
 The BearLibTerminal Go package needs to be present on your GOPATH.